 All attempts at repeating a course are included as attempted hours in determining satisfactory academic progress (SAP).
-If a student is meeting the Satisfactory Academic Progress Policy, aid will be paid for each attempt of repeating a course.
+If a student is meeting the Satisfactory Academic Progress Policy, aid will be paid for each repeat attempt of a course.
 Aid for repeating a course that has been successfully completed can be paid one additional time.